FLClab/pySTED/README.md

 gains, which need to be compiled before execution.

 Once the repository is cloned on your computer (<code> git clone https://github.com/FLClab/pySTED.git </code>), create a venv.
-You can create the venv anywhere, but for simplicity, create the venv inside the audurand_pysted folder.
+You can create the venv anywhere, but for simplicity, create the venv inside the pySTED folder.
-Open a terminal and cd into the audurand_pysted directory.
+Open a terminal and cd into the pySTED directory.
 Then call

 <code> python -m venv ./venv </code>

-This will create a folder named venv inside the audurand_pysted folder.
+This will create a folder named venv inside the pySTED folder.
 The next step will depend on your operating system.
 If you are running Windows, run

 <code> venv\Scripts\activate.bat </code>